nathan-hahn/nathan-hahn.github.io/index.markdown

 ---

 ## Bio
-I am currently a PhD candidate working in the Wittemyer Lab in the department of Fish, Wildlife, and Conservation Biology at Colorado State University.
-My research is focused on human-wildlife interactions - .
-I am also exploring new devices for conservation that leverage advances in AI and IoT technologies to deliver real-time information to conservationists on the front lines.
+I am a PhD candidate working in the [Wittemyer Lab](https://sites.warnercnr.colostate.edu/georgewittemyer/) in the department of Fish, Wildlife, and Conservation Biology at Colorado State University.
+My research is focused on human impacts to at risk wildlife populations and determining how landscape, human, and behavioral factors contribute to human-wildlife interactions using animal movement and demography.
+I am currently working with the Mara Elephant Project to investigate how expanding agriculture and increasing fragmentation from fencing and forest clearing is contributing to conflict between humans and elephants.

+I am also interested in how conservationists can leverage technologies - through adaptation or new designs - to advance research and protect wildlands.
+I serve as a Conservation Technologies Consultant for [Biodiversity and Wildlife Solutions](https://www.resolve.ngo/biodiversity_and_wildlife.htm), where I develop technologies aimed at addressing biodiversity conservation issues including poaching and human-wildlife conflict.

 ## Selected Work
+### Human-Wildlife Interactions
 - Drones & Elephants -- add raiding video?
+- Chili

+### Technologies for human-wildlife Interactions
+- Drones (multi-use)
+- TrailGuard w/ links

+### Conservation Planning
 - Ecoregion planning
-- Chili fences

-Updated